- The C-suite makes time to read thought leadership

 - They want guidance, not just reportage.

-Spending on thought leadership content rose by 20 percent between 2015 and 2017, according to a report by FT-backed thought leadership agency Longitude Research.
+Spending on thought leadership content rose by 20 percent between 2015 and 2017, according to a report by thought leadership agency Longitude Research.

 Why are companies allocating more to thought leadership in their marketing budgets?